 #2 Walking distance to many of Toronto’s top attractions

-The property is located between the convention center and Harbourfront, with parks, bike trails, museums, and entertainment venues outside your door.
+The property is located between the convention center and Harbourfront, with parks, bike trails, entertainment venues, and many of Toronto’s museums outside your door.
 Let’s look at some of the things you can do around the hotel.

 Catch a ferry to the Toronto Islands